JinSeong0115/KeyRe-ID/README.md

 # Key-TransReID

-**KeyTransReID** is a deep learning-based project for ReID (Re-Identification) tasks.
+**Key-TransReID** is a deep learning-based project for ReID (Video Re-Identification) tasks.
 This project leverages keypoints and transformer architectures to enhance person re-identification performance.

 ## 📖 Project Overview
 KeyTransReID provides the following features: